 To ensure that all urban services necessary for the health and well-being of the community are available in the future, this element discusses both public utilities and private (investor-owned) utilities.
 The City of Fircrest currently owns and operates, water, sanitary sewer, and stormwater management utilities within its corporate boundaries.
 A few areas adjacent to Fircrest are also served by some of Fircrest's utilities.
-Other public entities such as Pierce County and the City of Tacoma provide some public utilities in Fircrest and its PAA.
-As Fircrest contemplates the potential expansion of its corporate boundaries to the boundaries of the PAA, it must plan how these utilities' services will be provided throughout Fircrest and its PAA under Fircrest's governance.
+Other public entities such as Pierce County and the City of Tacoma provide some public utilities in Fircrest.

-Private utilities in Fircrest and its PAA provide natural gas and telecommunications services.
-In addition, solid waste services are provided by a private vendor, although there are no facilities located within Fircrest or its PAA.
+Private utilities in Fircrest provide natural gas and telecommunications services.
+In addition, solid waste services are provided by a private vendor, although there are no facilities located within Fircrest.
 Information provided to Fircrest by the private utilities is included in this element.